Skip to main content

 ...

-• Verify any CRC errors under ifstat, troubleshoot the cable/SFP connected to the port if CRC errros are visible.
+• Verified if any CRC errors under ifstat, troubleshoot the cable/SFP connected to the port if CRC errors are visible

 • If no CRC errors are reported in ifstat:

-• Ensure correct MTU is set on all interfaces (storage, switch, host)
+• Ensured correct MTU is set on all interfaces (storage, switch, host)

 Sign in to view the entire content of this KB article.